FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 The State Plane Coordinate System (SPCS) was developed to provide a simple rectangular coordinate system for large scale mapping use (i.e. small areas of the earth), such as surveying and engineering projects.

 The SPCS is a series of separate coordinate systems, each covering either an entire state, or a portion of a state.
 The SPCS is only used in the United States of America and, therefore, it is not appropriate to use SPCS for other countries or regions of the World.
 SPCS is popular due to its high accuracy in large-scale mapping because of the relatively small size of each SPCS zone.
 The SPCS is composed of 120 zones which follow county boundaries (except in Alaska) and often divides a state in to multiple zones.
 There are two main projections used with the SPCS.
-States with a north-south axis are mapped using the Transverse Mercator projection, and designate zones with between a range of ‘North’ and ‘South’ (e.x.
-Minnesota North).
-States with an east-west axis are mapped with the Lambert Conformal projection and designate zones between a range of  ‘East’ and .West’ (e.x.
-New Mexico Central).
+States with a north-south axis are mapped using the Transverse Mercator projection, and designate zones with between a range of ‘North’ and ‘South’ (e.g. Minnesota North).
+States with an east-west axis are mapped with the Lambert Conformal projection and designate zones between a range of  ‘East’ and .West’ (e.g. New Mexico Central).

 The original state plane system, developed in the 1930s, was based on the North American Datum of 1927, with coordinates measured in feet.
 Today the state plane system is based on the North American Datum of 1983, and coordinates are in meters.